mik3y/django-spicy-id/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## What is a "spicy" id?
+## What is a typed ID?

-It's a made-up name (because I couldn't think of a better one) for a numeric primary keys type that is shown and manipulated as a string, prefixed with a constant value.
+A **typed ID** is a row or object ID that's shown and manipulated as a string, prefixed with a constant value that identifies its type.
+If you've used an API like Stripe's, you've seen them.

 Here are some examples.
 You can use this library to make your Django row IDs look like:

 - `user_1234`
 - `account-00000000deadbeef`
-- `bloop:1a2k3841x`
+- `user_01h455vb4pex5vsknk084sn02q`

-Although you should always treat these values as opaque and _never_ decode or parse the string's contents elsewhere (see _Errors_), you can think of every spicy id as being composed of:
+Although you should always treat these values as opaque and _never_ decode or parse the string's contents elsewhere (see _Errors_), you can think of every typed ID as being composed of:

 ```
 <prefix> <separator> <encoded_value>